Anti-Inflammatory Diet Plan →

 Jump to Recipe

 This Gujarati Style Coconut Almond Warm Cabbage Salad is a healthy plant based dinner side or main!
 A spicy, sweet, crunchy, flavorful Indian inspired cabbage salad to enjoy at any meal.
-Pot luck friendly and easy to make!
-Paleo, Vegan, and even a Whole 30 option.
-Like whoa!
+Pot-luck-friendly and easy to make!
+Paleo, vegan, and even a whole30 option.

 I’ve got a major crush on this vegan Gujarati Style Coconut Almond Warm Cabbage Salad.
 I think you will too.
 But I think you deserve the back story of how this warm cabbage salad and I first met.
 Let’s just say it was a FIREY foodie romance.
 Keep reading.